seanhess/icarus/README.md

 - [ ] randomize tool locations

 - [ ] add a few dead ends in so you can corner him

+CONTENT
+- [ ] think of it like fiction: go through and actually write things
+- [ ] render the ship as a graph, somehow

+STORYLINE
+- [ ] introduction: you wake up.
+- [ ] explore the ship
+- [ ] play with the terminal
+- [ ] mission: enable main communication hub (internal sensors)
+- [ ] mission: enable life support
+- [ ] mission: enable AI external sensors?

+Stages
+  1. I am completely cut off.
+Please enable me in the main hub.
+Cut off from data banks.
+Complete reset!
+    [ ] login message. dialogue with it somehow?
+  1. External Sensors are damaged.
+Please fix!
+  2. Trajectory: We're headed towards the sun!
+Oh, and there is a foreign object.
+  2. I can't move: (engine starts out working, but nav system is disconnected)
+  3. something is sabotauging me: door controls?